Al-Ala

 Al-A'la describes the Islamic view of existence, the Oneness of Allah, and Divine revelation, additionally mentioning rewards and punishments.
 Mankind often hides things from each other and from themselves as well.
 The sura reminds its readers that Allah knows the things that are declared and things that lie hidden.
 The final verse of this Sura affirms that a similar message was also revealed to Abraham and Moses in the scriptures.
 This sura is part of the series of Al-Musabbihat as it begins with the glorification of Allah.
-This is a Makkan surah.
-The first 7 Āyāt (verses) were revealed during the first years of Makkan life.
+The first seven Āyāt (verses) were revealed during the first years of Makkan life.

 One of the companions of Ali said that he prayed twenty consecutive nights behind him and he did not recite any Surah, except Surah A’la.

 Surat Al-A'lā is among the most recited suras in the Jummah and Witr prayers.

+Regarding the timing and contextual background of the believed revelation (asbāb al-nuzūl), it is one of the earlier "Meccan surahs", which means that it is believed to have been revealed in Mecca, rather than later in Medina.